proshoumma/Book-of-Spices/README.md

 # The Book of Spices
 The project is built on top of react-native using the following major libraries:
-* typescript - for better development environment, less errors and strict typing
 * jest - for unit testing
 * wix/detox - for end-to-end testing (not yet)
 * wix/react-native-navigation - for a purely native navigation system